-Merging Multiple GDSII files using GDSFILT
+Merging Multiple GDSII

-Artwork's GDSFILT utility can be run directly from a command line on UNIX, Linux and Windows.
+Artwork's GDSFILT utility can be run directly from a command line on Linux and Windows.
 This note demonstrates how to merge multiple files into one.
 Combining two or more GDSII files requires a certain care and understanding of the hierarchy since cell (structure) name collisions could cause undesirable effects in the output file.

 Example 1